 1. Once you are vaccinated, you have virtually no risk of getting a serious case of COVID-19.

 The three vaccines currently in use in the U.S. are 100 percent effective in preventing hospitalization and death due to COVID-19.
 “Not even one person who got the vaccine [during trials] snuck through and got very sick,” says Monica Gandhi, M.D., a professor and infectious disease expert at University of California, San Francisco.
 “Not even one."

 That means if you've gone through your full vaccine schedule — waiting two weeks after your second dose to allow your body time to build protection — you are more likely to get seriously ill from the regular flu than from COVID-19.
 “These vaccines are amazing,” Gandhi says.
 If you do get the virus, she adds, “it'll be a mild cold."

-Some people are concerned that the vaccine won't protect them against the three new and more transmissible variants of the coronavirus, first identified in the U.K., Brazil and South Africa.
-While public health officials are concerned and studying these new strains closely, the vaccines being administered in U.S. appear to be remarkably effective against all variants, says Gandhi.
-The confusion about the issue may stem from the news that the one-shot Johnson & Johnson vaccine, which is not yet approved for use in the U.S., was less effective at preventing more moderate COVID-19 infection in South Africa, but it was still able to prevent 100 percent of hospitalizations.
-(The company is expected to apply to the U.S. Food and Drug Administration for emergency use authorization [EUA] as soon as this week.)
+Some people are concerned that the vaccine won't protect them against new and more transmissible variants of the coronavirus, first identified in the U.K., Brazil and South Africa.
+While public health officials are concerned and are studying these strains closely, the vaccines being given in the U.S. appear to be remarkably effective against all variants, Gandhi says.
+The confusion about the issue may stem from the news that the one-shot Johnson & Johnson vaccine was less effective at preventing more moderate COVID-19 infection in South Africa; even so, it was still able to prevent 100 percent of hospitalizations.

 2. Even if you're vaccinated, you may infect someone who is unvaccinated.

 This is where the waters get muddy.
-There is a chance that even if you have been vaccinated you could be an asymptomatic carrier of the virus and infect someone who is unvaccinated.
+There is a chance that even if you have been vaccinated, you could be an asymptomatic carrier of the coronavirus and infect someone who is unvaccinated.